apache/jackrabbit-oak/oak-doc/src/site/markdown/security/authorization/restriction.md

 default access control implementation to meet project specific needs without having to implement the common functionality provided by JCR.

-Existing and potential examples of the restriction concept to limit the effect of a given access control entry include:
+Existing and potential examples of restrictions limiting the effect of a given access control entry during permission evaluation include:

 - set of node types
 - set of namespaces